 - Getting More Sleep Sleeping well at night is crucial to maintaining mental health, whether you have an anxiety disorder or not - but particularly when you have an anxiety disorder.
 Being stressed out and feeling compelled to take certain actions every day with severe emotional consequences when you are unable to do so can be highly draining both mentally and physically.
 To counteract this, and to lower your general levels of stress, you should set a specific bedtime and make sure you are in bed by this time every night.
 You should also make sure that you are sleeping with all your electronics turned off, so that neither the light nor the noise from your various electrical devices can wake you up or otherwise disturb your sleep during the night.

 - Daily Meditation Meditation, particularly meditation that involves calming visualization exercises and controlled breathing exercises, can help to put your mind and body at ease.
 Doing these types of exercises every day can teach your brain how to relax in stressful situations and to let go of the negative feelings surrounding your obsessions and compulsions.

 While the above activities can be valuable, they are still fairly basic.
-You still need a comprehensive option that will decrease your overall anxiety and help you control your obsessive compulsive disorder.
-Remember, even though there may even be a genetic reason for OCD, your mind has the ability to adapt.
+You still need a comprehensive option that will decrease your overall anxiety and help you control your obsessive-compulsive disorder.
+Remember, even though there may even be a genetic reason for OCD, your mind can adapt.
 Learn to cope with anxiety, and your OCD symptoms will decrease.

 Ozaki, N., D Goldman, W. H., Plotnicov, K., Greenberg, B. D., J Lappalainen, G. R., & Murphy, D. L. (2003).
 Serotonin transporter missense mutation associated with a complex neuropsychiatric phenotype.
 Molecular Psychiatry, Volume 8, 933-936.
 Molecular Psychiatry, Volume 8, 933-936.